e-dream-ai/client/readme.txt

 dev docs
 ========

+this repository uses git LFS, be sure to run

+    brew install git-lfs
+    git lfs install

 on Mac, open client_generic/MacBuild/e-dream.xcodeproj

 to make a release, build the screensaver, then build the app, then run the script like this: